 On Your Mark, Get Set, Review!

 Does this sound familiar?
-It’s December and we start taking stock of our year-long activity, what worked well, what didn’t, and what could have been done better.
-We get a bit anxious about the new year around the bend, excitement builds with new beginnings in mind, and we might even make a few promises that, with the best of intentions, we struggle to keep later.
+It’s February already and as we reflect on the progress of our goal-setting to date, we find ourselves taking stock of year-long activity, what worked well, what didn’t, and what could have been done better.
+We get a bit anxious about the year ahead, excitement builds with new beginnings in mind, and we might even make a few promises that, with the best of intentions, we struggle to keep later.
 To avoid the rat race, let’s adopt a few good habits and hold ourselves accountable to make them stick so we can see some positive results.

 Reflect on the goals you set last year.
 How did you do?
 Did you set realistic objectives to help you evolve?
 Human beings need to mature physically, but it’s equally important to grow in other ways.
 Looking after our emotional, intellectual, and spiritual development can help us become more fulfilled individuals and lead to higher levels of confidence, competence, and even new professional opportunities.
 As you look ahead to the new year, think of taking a course to improve your skills, learning a new language, or starting a new hobby.
 Whatever you do, reflection means being introspective about your journey.
 Going forward, start documenting your progress through journaling, it will help you reflect upon your successes and failures, as well as provide an opportunity to learn and grow.